 There has been a Church of England Primary School in Fritwell since 1872 and today it is a thriving, successful school which recently received an “good” Ofsted report.
-The school has been extended a number of times and now includes new classrooms, an IT suite and an Early Years Unit.
-The village is also fortunate to have a post office and shop, one pub (which serves food), a Village Hall for community and private events and a playing field with a young children’s play area, a multisports area and equipment for older children.
+The school has been extended a number of times and now includes new classrooms,and an Early Years Unit.
+The village is also fortunate to have a post office and shop, a Village Hall for community and private events and a playing field with a young children’s play area, a multisports area and equipment for older children.

 The Village Hall and the Playing Field are registered charitable trusts and are run by separate Committees which take on the responsibility for these facilities.
 Fritwell is very fortunate to have sufficient committed individuals who are prepared to give their time for the benefit of the whole community.
-Plans are currently under way to replace the village hall with a new building more suited to the needs of the community and to add to the equipment on the playing field and increase the area given over to sports pitches.
+Plans are currently under way to sell the present site for housing in return for a brand new, purpose built Hall on the site of the old George and Dragon pub.

 There are organisations catering for all ages and groups, ranging from a Toddlers group for the very young to Fritwell Forget Me Not Club for the senior citizens of the village.
 In between there are Beavers, Cubs and Scouts, a Rugby Club and an angling club.
 In addition there are many and varied events organised throughout the year by the village organisations for anyone who cares to join in.
 Examples of these are Quiz Nights, Race Nights, Bingo, Wine Tasting and Arts at Large performances